 On 24th April 2014 Jnana launched the first version of the new leading-edge Timebanking platform.

 New Timebanking software at launch

 In November 2013, Jnana signed a 5-year contract to develop and continually improve the software.
 It followed a successful trial in the Central Coast and Hunter Valley.

-The project is run by the Department of Family and Community Services, NSW Government.
+The project was formally run by the Department of Family and Community Services, NSW Government.